- GENERAL WELCOME AND BACKGROUND

 - Butchery: all to wear black polo (provided) and black trousers with apron (provided)

 Customers have a right to expect a high standard of personal service from staff.
 No matter what your job, it directly relates to customer satisfaction.
 The particular nature of our work requires good manners and a helpful, positive attitude.
 We should accept customer comments, criticisms and complaints as a reflection of their expectations of Parkfoot and its products.

 Your attitude to colleagues is important.
 We believe that teamwork is the key to success – employees should support one another in the achievement of their individual goals.
 We aspire to have a happy, tolerant, inclusive workplace, where all members of staff feel safe, valued and heard.
 Grievance procedures exist and should be used if you feel that the attitude of others is unfair or constitutes harassment or bullying (see policy below).

 You are expected to use all your best endeavours to promote Parkfoot’s business.
 You are also expected to comply with any reasonable management instruction and any reasonable customer request.
-You must comply with all relevant legislation affecting your work, in particular with regard to the Petroleum Licence issued for each site.
+You must comply with all relevant legislation affecting your work, in particular with regard to the Petroleum Licence issued for the site.

 All staff are entitled to the following discounts: